 Her arms are 15cm (5.91")

 Her body length is 15cm (5.91")

-You can decide for yourself how tall or how small the doll is going to be.
+I'll show you all the details of my rag doll and then you can decide for yourself how tall or how small your doll is going to be.

 Rag Dolls Are Precious